Lost & Found in Cleveland: Production

 The film was in development since 2017.

 Principal photography occurred and wrapped in Cleveland, Ohio, from January to February 2023.

 Release

 The film's world premiere took place at the Newport Beach Film Festival on October 19, 2024.
 The film sold out its first screening and a second sold-out screening was added.

 The film's Midwestern premiere took place at the Cleveland International Film Festival on March 30, 2025.
 It "set a record for the largest audience for a single screening in CIFF history and is also the biggest crowd to see a film at Playhouse Square since the Playhouse Square Foundation was established in 1973."
-There were 2,700 people in attendance.

-The film's east coast premiere took place at the Nantucket Film Festival.

-The film will be released nationwide in theatres on November 7, 2025.